TIBCOSoftware/snappy-on-k8s/charts/snappydata/README.md

 ### Submitting a SnappyData job

 >Note: To understand how to write a SnappyData job, refer to [how-to section in documentation for SnappyData jobs](http://snappydatainc.github.io/snappydata/howto/run_spark_job_inside_cluster/).
-To run a job in Kubernetes environment follow the the steps given below
+To run a job in Kubernetes deployment, follow the the steps given below

 To run Snappy job from your laptop/workstation, download the SnappyData distribution from [SnappyData github releases page](https://github.com/SnappyDataInc/snappydata/releases).
 Use the `bin/snappy-job.sh` script